simonduf/jchart2d-code/readme-binaries.txt

 o ITrace2D.PROPERTY_POINT_HIGHLIGHTERS_CHANGED has been renamed to ITrace2D.PROPERTY_TRACEPOINT_CHANGED_HIGHLIGHTERS. o Changed ITrace2D.firePointChanged(ITracePoint2D, int) to ITrace2D.firePointChanged(ITracePoint2D, int, double double) to let it know if an extremum was changed which saves a lot of performance especially on large traces.
+o Chart2D.setTracePointProvider(ITracePointProvider) has been removed.
+Use ITrace2D.setTracePointProvider(ITracePointProvider) instead. o Chart2D.getTracePointProvider() has been removed.
+Use ITrace2D.getTracePointProvider() instead.

 jchart2d-3.2.2 - September, 24th, 2011